How to keep your financial information safe online

 A good rule of thumb for avoiding scams online is “if it seems too good to be true, it usually is”.
 Bear in mind that hackers can make an email look like it came from anyone, right down to imitating their address.
-If a person or company tries to contact you looking for data treat it as suspicious.
-If the email claims to come from a friend or family member and you are unsure then reach out them in person or with a phone call.
+If a person or company tries to contact you looking for data, treat it as suspicious.
+If the email claims to come from a friend or family member and you are unsure, then reach out them in person or with a phone call.
 If a company or bank is trying to get more information then do the same or visit their website.

 Remember, you bank will never ever send you an email to request your bank details.
 Do not respond if you receive an email asking you to send them.

-Don’t write down sensitive information
+Avoid writing down sensitive information

-Consider using PayPal for online payments
+Use PayPal for online payments